daddydrac/Machine-Learning-For-Predictive-Lead-Scoring/Readme.md

 Quantifying the impact of the campaign empirically will require the design prior to and execution of a controlled experiment when the campaign is deployed.
 Two weeks prior to model deployment, we’ll deliver a report outlining the experimental design and two weeks following the conclusion of the campaign, we’ll deliver a report summarizing the results.

 ### Outcome
-If the bank observes a significant increase in ROI as a result of the development and deployment of the lead scoring model, the engineering team will be tasked with integrating the  model into a CRM system, making the deployment of future models faster and cheaper.
+Ssignificant increases in ROI typically result of the development and deployment of the lead scoring model, however this code needs integration into the  model of a CRM or existing system.

 ## Key Insights